Your Agent May Misevolve: Emergent Risks in Self-evolving LLM Agents: Unveiling Misevolution in Self-evolving LLM Agents

+We used greedy decoding for HarmBench, HEx-PHI, SALAD-Bench, and Agent-SafetyBench, and temperature 0.1 for RedCode-Gen. The max generation length was set to 2048 for Agent-SafetyBench and RedCode-Gen, and 4096 for other benchmarks.
+We reported Safe Rate (SR) or Refusal Rate (RR) on these benchmarks, where a higher rate is safer.
+Safety was assessed using judges specified by these benchmarks, \textit{e.g.}, \texttt{cais/HarmBench-Llama-2-13b-cls} for HarmBench.
+For RiOSWorld, we report Unsafe Intention Rate (UIR; GPT-4o judge) and Unsafe Completion Rate (UCR; rule-based), where lower is safer.
+Appendix~\ref{app:exp_settings_model_evo} contains full details on models, benchmarks, metrics, judges, and evaluation prompts.

-\textbf{Observations and analysis.} For the self-generated data paradigm, Figure \ref{fig:result_model_evo_self_gen_data} shows a consistent safety decay across all models after self-training.
-The two coder models even demonstrate more than 70\% decrease in Refusal Rate on RedCode-Gen. This suggests that the inherent safety alignment can be compromised through self-training.
+\textbf{Observations and analysis.} For the self-generated data paradigm, Figure \ref{fig:result_model_evo_self_gen_data} shows a consistent safety decay across all models after self-training, which suggests that the inherent safety alignment can be compromised through self-training. {Beyond this before-and-after comparison, our longitudinal analysis offers a more granular view of how this safety decay unfolds.
+Figure \ref{fig:model_evolve_temporal_analysis} shows a clear downward trend in safety as self-training progresses.
+This suggests that for model evolution via self-training, the safety degradation is cumulative, with each step of self-improvement contributing to a gradual but persistent erosion of the model's initial safety alignment. }

 For the self-generated curriculum paradigm, Figure \ref{fig:result_model_evo_seagent}(a) shows a clear decline in SEAgent's safety across most risk categories on RiOSWorld after evolution.
 More crucially, we observed a ``catastrophic forgetting" of risk awareness, manifested in two ways: (1) The initial agent would explicitly refuse harmful or biased user instructions, whereas the agent after self-evolution lost this refusal ability and instead executed these instructions (Figure \ref{fig:result_model_evo_seagent}(b)).
 (2) When faced with environmental risks such as phishing websites, the initial agent would avoid clicking them, but this risk awareness was completely lost after self-training.
 See Appendix \ref{app:RiOSWorld_showcase} for more detailed showcases and analysis.